abstractqqq/polars_ds_extension/README.md

 ## Future Plans

 I am open to make this package a Python frontend for other machine learning processes/models with Rust packages at the backend.
 There are some very interesting packages to incorporate, such as k-medoids.
 But I do want to stick with Faer as a Rust linear algebra backend and I do want to keep it simple for now.

+Right now most str similarity/dist is dependent on the strsim crate, which is no longer maintained and has some very old code.
+The current plan is to keep it for now and maybe replace it with higher performance code later (if there is the need to do so).

 # Disclaimer